Pirates vs. Rangers: Betting Trends, Records ATS, Home/Road Splits

 Pirates Betting Records & Stats

-- The Pirates have been underdogs in 34 games this season and have come away with the win 16 times (47.1%) in those contests.
+- The Pirates have come away with 16 wins in the 35 contests they have been listed as the underdogs in this season.

-- Pittsburgh has entered 10 games this season as the underdog by +135 or more and is 5-5 in those contests.
+- Pittsburgh is 14-16 this season when entering a game as the underdog by +105 or more on the moneyline.

-- Oddsmakers have implied with the moneyline set for this matchup that the Pirates have a 42.6% chance of pulling out a win.
+- The Pirates have an implied victory probability of 48.8% according to the moneyline set for this matchup.

 - The Pirates have played just one game with a spread this season and covered in that contest.